|

 Parliament on the other side.

-people had certain civil and political rights.
-Moreover, the change
+people have certain civil and political rights, and that therefore

 William III and

-then established who the heir to the throne would be: First Mary's
+then establishes the rightful heirs to the throne: First Mary's

-kicker: No Roman Catholic could become ruler over England anymore.
+that no Roman Catholic could become ruler over England ever again.

-The Bill made Parliament the ruling power of England ever since.
+The Bill made Parliament the ruling power of England.

 The